McKlay/research-starter-handbook/docs/chapter3.md

 > | Topic Idea | Required Resources | Potential Barriers | Personal Motivation | Research Gap |

 Fill this for each topic you’re considering.
 The best choice may not be the most exciting—it may be the one that balances all factors.

+As you fill out your matrix, be honest about what you have and what you’ll need.
+Are there skills you need to learn?
+Is there data you need to collect?
+Are there risks you can mitigate?
+This exercise helps you see your options clearly and make a decision based on evidence, not just excitement.

 ---